deepatlas/planet-gl/README.md

 Jekyll configuration is stored in `_config.yml`

-Build and view the website with Jekyll
+Build and run the website with Jekyll

     npm run build
     bundle exec jekyll serve